 Now enter newer Echo devices such as the Echo Plus, and the 4th generation Echo.
 These Alexa-enabled devices now include a Zigbee chip which facilitates the pairing of Zigbee devices, such as the Philips Hue, with Amazon Echo.

-In these newer devices, in order to connect a Hue Dimmer Switch, you would simply open up your Alexa app, and begin the process to connect a new device, just you would any device.
+In these newer devices, in order to connect philips hue switch, you would simply open up your Alexa app, and begin the process to connect a new device, just you would any device.
 Select that you’re adding a “Philips Hue” device, and follow the prompts to connect your device.

 You may first need to hold the “ON” button (i.e. the round “O” button) for 10 seconds before doing this, but otherwise it has been proven to work: